 (4) The transfer or discharge is appropriate because the health of other individuals in the facility would otherwise be endangered.

-(5) The resident has failed, after reasonable and appropriate notice, to pay for, or to have paid by Medicare, Medicaid, or third party, a stay at the facility leading to discharge provided that:
+(5) The resident has failed, after reasonable and appropriate notice, to pay for, or to have paid by a.

-a.
 A resident who becomes eligible for Medicaid after admission to a facility may only be charged allowable charges under Medicaid.